 If you’re not sure how to check your battery’s health in Windows, don’t worry—we’ve got you covered.
 In this guide, we’ll walk you through the different ways to check your battery status and share a few simple but effective tips to keep it in good shape for as long as possible.

-How to check the battery status in Windows?
+How to Check the Battery Status in Windows?

 As we’ve touched on, your laptop’s battery naturally degrades over time.
 Every charge cycle, every unplugged session, and even temperature fluctuations all take their toll.
 Eventually, you’ll notice it—your battery doesn’t last as long as it used to.